dragonscale-ai/book-mas/docs/ch_6/sec_6-3.md

 ## The Role of Human-in-the-Loop in Modern Agentic Systems

 [Human-in-the-loop](https://cloud.google.com/discover/human-in-the-loop) (HITL) is a critical design principle in agentic AI systems, especially when these systems are deployed in decision-critical enterprise environments.
 At its core, HITL refers to a workflow where human input is embedded within the agentic decision loop, either as a checkpoint, collaborator, or fallback mechanism.
-In the context of multi-agent architectures, HITL is not just about oversight; it is a structural component that enables adaptive control, error recovery, and compliance with institutional safeguards.
+In the context of multi-agent architectures, HITL is a structural component that enables adaptive control, error recovery, and compliance with institutional safeguards.

 Modern multi-agent systems operate across complex, interdependent tasks.
 Agents coordinate across departments, query external APIs, synthesize data, and take action based on probabilistic reasoning.
 Embedding HITL into these flows means allowing human operators to pause, modify, or approve actions at key junctions.
 This transforms the system from a black box into a semi-transparent loop where human knowledge complements machine reasoning.